The Link Between Listening and Mental Health

 Over the years, I’ve seen listening change relationships, heal family rifts, and, in some cases, save relationships and connections.
 The book shares models like the Integrated Values Iceberg and the R.E.O.S.T.A.R.
 Process which are practical tools anyone can use to listen more deeply and connect on a human level.

 The link between listening and mental health is simple but profound: when people feel heard, they feel less alone.
-When we create that connection, we give them strength.
+When we create that mental health connection, we give them strength.

 Call-to-Action